TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 }
 ```

-The data access layer still injects an `IDbContextAccessor<OrderDbContext>` as normal.
+The persistence layer still injects an `IDbContextAccessor<OrderDbContext>` as normal.
 The orchestrating layer, however, can now control things with an `IDbContextProvider<IOrderDatabase>` - note the generic type argument.

-### Testing the Data Access Layer
+### Testing the Persistence Layer

 When testing the layer that actually uses the DbContext, we will have a dependency on `IDbContextAccessor`.
 The implementation may use that dependency to try to obtain the DbContext.